JacopoGabrielli/MRes_2021_protocols/README.md

 GUI_Isaac_Newtron.py - Constitutes the Graphical User Interface through which the users' designs are uploaded in a ".csv" format.
 The app also creates and saves a protocol for the combinatorial assembly of the two parts in ".py" format which can be run in the OpenTron without further modifications.
 Furthermore, the app will create and save a file in ".csv" format informing the user on the final plate layout with the well name written as "Letter + Number" and the combination written as "part 2 part 4".

 Template_Protocol_Isaac_Newtron.py - Constitutes the template which GUI_Isaac_Newtron.py uses to write the customised protocol based on the information from the ".csv" file uploaded.
+The protocol starts from a number of parts 2 and 4 and performs Golden Gate assembly using an assembly mix, water, and parts 1 and 3 in a thermocycler.
+Following, it transfers part of the final assembly into a spare plate for storage purposes and it adds cells (which are held in a temperature block at 4°C until then) into the remaining construct to do a heat shock transformation in the thermocycler.

 Combinations_Isaac_Newtron.csv - Constitutes an example of a ".csv" file containing a number of promoters and UTRs listed vertically under their respective headers.
 This can be modified to the user's needs and uploaded on GUI_Isaac_Newtron.py to generate a customised protocol.